Wapping dispute: Background

 For years Fleet Street had been living with poor industrial relations, and the so-called "Spanish practices" – irregular or restrictive work practices – maintained by trade union officials had put limits on newspaper owners that they considered intolerable.
 On the other hand, the News International management team, led by Bill O'Neill, was seeking terms that the union considered unacceptable: flexible working, a no-strike clause, the adoption of new technology and the end of the closed shop.

 Despite the widespread use of the offset litho printing process elsewhere, the Murdoch papers, in common with the rest of Fleet Street, continued to be produced by the labour-intensive hot-metal Linotype method, rather than being composed electronically.
-Eddie Shah's Messenger Group, in a long-running and bitter dispute at Warrington, also benefited from the Thatcher government's trade union legislation which allowed employers to de-recognise unions, enabling the Messenger Group to use an alternative workforce and new technology in newspaper production.
+Eddy Shah's Messenger Group, in a long-running and bitter dispute at Warrington, also benefited from the Thatcher government's trade union legislation which allowed employers to de-recognise unions, enabling the Messenger Group to use an alternative workforce and new technology in newspaper production.
 Journalists could input copy directly, which reduced the need for labour in the print halls, cut costs and shortened production time dramatically.

 Although individual journalists (many of whom were members of the National Union of Journalists) worked "behind the wire" for News International at Wapping, the NUJ opposed the move to Wapping and urged its members not to do so without proper negotiations.
 NUJ members who refused to work at Wapping became known during the dispute as "refuseniks".
 The NUJ was represented alongside the print unions in the negotiations with News International which eventually led to a monetary settlement.